Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-elements.md

 [//]: # (title: JSON elements)

 Besides converting between JSON strings and Kotlin objects, the Kotlin serialization library also supports working with JSON at a structural level.
-To do this, you can use the [`JsonElement`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-element/) API, which lets you inspect, modify, and construct JSON structure directly before converting it into a Kotlin type.
+To do this, you can use the [`JsonElement`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-element/) API, which lets you inspect, modify, and construct JSON structure directly before converting it into a Kotlin type or a string.

 `JsonElement` has three direct subtypes that represent the core JSON structures: